jacobfreedom/vh-calculation-fix/README.md

 - Virtual keyboards shrink the visible area during input.
 - Mobile Safari adjusts viewport on scroll, changing the visible height.
 - CSS `vh` ignores these dynamics, so `100vh` ≠ visually available height.
-- Symptoms: cropped heroes, content jumping, layouts that only break inside Instagram/WhatsApp/Telegram.
+- Symptoms: cropped heroes, content jumping, layouts that only break inside Instagram/WhatsApp/Telegram — this library addresses that by driving CSS with the actual visible height.